 Once your video loads in the subtitle editor, the next step is to type out the captions that you want to appear in your SRT file.
 Manually input the subtitles or use Kapwing’s AI to automatically generate the text with a machine transcription.
 You can edit the subtitles and tweak the timings until the video preview looks right.

-If you already have an SRT file, you can upload it and edit the SRT.
+If you already have an existing SRT file, you can upload it to add the SRT and edit the text and timings.
 Use the video preview to fix the alignment of the text and the soundtrack of the video.
 Kapwing works for any language, including Hebrew, Arabic, Georgian, Bengal, CJK, and the latin alphabet.

 Step 3: Adjust Timings

 In the video preview on the left, you can see what the captions will look like when overlaid on the video.
 To adjust when each subtitle begins and ends, use the start and end sliders below each subtitle or click the "Set to current time" button whenever the cursor moves over the correct timestamp.
 You can also input timestamps from your keyboard.

 Step 4: Download SRT